LAST REVIEWED Oct 12 2021 13 MIN READ

 The lower-income case

 Another important consideration for those with low income is that when they know that now is the time that they will be making the least money in their lives, they also know that they’re now more likely to be in their lowest tax bracket.
-When being stuck with a non-matching 401(k) and low income for a couple years, those individuals would be better off contributing to a Roth IRA with after-tax dollars.
+When being stuck with a non-matching 401(k) and low income for a couple of years, those individuals would be better off contributing to a Roth IRA with after-tax dollars.

 Review our comparison of 401(k) vs. Traditional IRA vs. Roth IRA vs. myRA.